 Current UD students looking to switch into a non-restricted major (see below) are highly encouraged to meet with an advisor before applying to the major.
-For students looking to switch into one of our restricted majors, you’ll need to complete the advisement meeting and an application process and meet a minimum GPA based on your number of earned credits.
+For students looking to switch into one of our restricted majors, you’ll need to meet a minimum GPA and either course pre-requisites or submit an application essay.
 To make an appointment, please contact us at 302-831-6500 or email@example.com.

 Application Process Required

 |Human Services: Clinical Services||Human Services: Administration and Family Policy|

 |Human Relations Administration||Human Services: Community Based Social Entrepreneurship|